We Believe

 The Bible

-We believe the Bible to be the complete Word of God; that the 66 books, as originally written, comprising the Old and New Testaments, were verbally inspired by God and are therefore entirely free from error; that the Bible is the final authority in all matters of faith and practice and is the true basis of Christian union.
-(2 Tim.3:16, 17; 2 Pet.1:21; 1 Thess.2:13)
+We believe the Bible to be the complete Word of God; that the sixty‐six books, as originally written, comprising the Old & New Testaments, were verbally inspired by God and therefore entirely free from error; that the Bible is the final authority in all matters of faith and practice and the true basis of Christian union.
+(II Timothy 3:16‐17; II Peter 1:21; I Thessalonians 2:13)

 God